Disney’s Coronado Springs Resort Review

 In the past, they had pastries, sweets, coffee, and a gelato case.

 Laguna Bar is another option for beverages at Coronado Springs.
-It’s located directly outside the back entrance to El Centro.
+It sits directly outside the back of El Centro.

-Siestas Cantina is the pool bar I mentioned earlier at The Dig Site.
-Here is their current menu.
+Siestas Cantina is the pool bar at The Dig Site.

-Three Bridges Bar and Grill is another casual table service restaurant.
-It is located in the middle of the three bridges over Lago Dorado.
+Three Bridges Bar and Grill (Villa Del Lago) is another casual table service restaurant.
+It sits in the middle of the lake where the three bridges meet.

 Toledo, Tapas, Steak, and Seafood is a table service restaurant located on the top floor of Gran Destino.
 We enjoyed a delicious meal here when they first opened.